SoSAFE! Information for Parents and Carers

 Body Parts

-Through the SoSAFE! program and through RSHE, we teach anatomically correct names for all body parts.
-It is essential that our learners know the correct anatomical names to ensure there is no confusion when they are explaining pain or discomfort or in the unfortunate instance that they need to make a disclosure.
+Through the SoSAFE! program and RSHE (Relationships, Sex, and Health Education), we teach anatomically correct names for all body parts.
+It is essential that our learners know the correct anatomical names to ensure there is no confusion when they are explaining pain or discomfort, or in the unfortunate instance that they need to make a disclosure.

 Learners are taught that they have some body parts that are private and that only a private helper can support with intimate care or for medical purposes.